Suicidal

 The following are some common misconceptions about suicide:

 Almost everyone who commits suicide has given some clue or warning.
-Do not ignore suicide threats ideation.
-Statements like "You'll be sorry when I'm dead," or "I can't see any way out" – no matter how casually or jokingly said – may indicate serious suicidal feelings - "Anyone who tries to kill themselves must be crazy".
+Do not ignore suicide threats.
+Statements like "You'll be sorry when I'm dead," or "I can't see any way out" – no matter how casually or jokingly said – may indicate serious suicidal feelings

 You don't give a suicidal person morbid ideas by talking about suicide.
 The opposite is true-bringing up the subject of suicide and discussing it openly is one of the most helpful things you can do.